Hazard identification is important at any work site with hazards. And so that’s true in the world of mining as well, obviously.

 Thanks again to Brianna and everyone at NIOSH Mining and be sure to download their EXAMiner hazard identification training tool.
 Stay tuned for similar topics, including hopefully more contributions from the good people at NIOSH Mining.

-And hey, before you leave, why not download the free guide to online training for MSHA compliance, below?
+And hey, before you leave, why not download the free guide to MSHA Training Requirements, below?